This article was last updated on 07/06/2024

 1. Listen first

-One in two UK adults don’t feel confident when it comes to managing their finances.
+One-in-two UK adults don’t feel confident when it comes to managing their finances.
 If that sounds like you, you might find it helpful to engage with educational resources like podcasts, videos, events and blogs.
 Learning from experts about managing your own finances could give you the confidence boost you need.

 On The Pension Confident Podcast, our host Philippa Lamb talks about all things personal finance with a range of expert guests each month.
 So far, they’ve tackled how to save for retirement, the cost of having kids, and managing finances in difficult situations like divorce and death.
 Listen on your preferred podcast platform, watch the episodes on YouTube or read the full transcripts.